felixlu/awesome-stars/topics.md

 ## agent-skills

+- [skill-desktop/skill-desktop](https://github.com/skill-desktop/skill-desktop) - Manage, organize, and distribute your AI agent skills like a pro.
 - [DietrichGebert/ponytail](https://github.com/DietrichGebert/ponytail) - Makes your AI agent think like the laziest senior dev in the room.
 The best code is the code you never wrote.
 - [phuryn/pm-skills](https://github.com/phuryn/pm-skills) - PM Skills Marketplace: 100+ agentic skills, commands, and plugins — from discovery to strategy, execution, launch, and growth.
 - [addyosmani/agent-skills](https://github.com/addyosmani/agent-skills) - Production-grade engineering skills for AI coding agents.